near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 The required and desirable properties of a runtime implementation must remain true while the changes are made to it.
-Compilers and, by extension, runtimes are complex systems and a poor architecture may result in even simple changes introducing correctness or security bugs, which aren't necessarily easily discovered.
+Compilers and, by extension, runtimes are complex systems and a poor architecture may result in even simple changes introducing correctness or security bugs, which aren't necessarily easily discoverable.

-A reliable code base in this sense should be architected in such a way that the algorithms they implement and the way they execute Wasm code remains correct by construction and is easy to verify.
+A reliable code base in this sense should be architected in such a way that the algorithms they implement and the ways they execute Wasm code remain correct by construction and are easy to verify.

-Size of a test suite, architecture of the code base and the number of developers/users are all reasonably correlated signals as to the reliability which one can expect from a runtime.
+Size of the test suite, architecture of the code base, and the number of developers/users are all reasonably correlated to the reliability one can expect from an implementation of a runtime.

 ## Platform support